Skip to contents

 init

 A call or R expression wrapped in curly braces to evaluate on each worker just once, immediately after start-up.
-Will have access to any variables defined by globals and assets from packages.
+Will have access to variables defined by globals and assets from packages and namespace.
 Returned value is ignored.

 hooks

-A list of functions to run when the Worker state changes, of the form hooks = list(idle = function (worker) {...}, busy = ~{...}).
-The names of these functions should be starting, idle, busy, stopped, or '*'. '*' will be run every time the state changes, whereas the others will only be run when the Worker enters that state.
-Duplicate names are allowed.
+A named list of functions to run when the Worker state changes, of the form hooks = list(idle = function (worker) {...}).
+Names of worker hooks are typically starting, idle, busy, stopped, or '*' (duplicates okay).
+See vignette('hooks').

 Returns